elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/advanced-arrow-functions.md

 ```

 :::note
-This is very straightforward and can be easily verified by the engine response to any invocation of new on arrow functions.
-It will result in an uncaught type error as “blank is not a constructor”.
+This is relatively simple, as seen by the engine's reaction to any call of "new" on arrow functions.
+Because "blank is not a constructor," it results in an uncaught type error.
 :::

   </div>